-How to Write an Underdog Story Readers Will Cheer For
+How to Write an Underdog Story: 7 Steps with Examples

 Things will get worse before they get better.
 Your protagonist will try and fail, or perhaps succeed with unforeseen consequences that take them from the frying pan into the fire.

-This is a good place to apply the Rule of Three to satisfy readers.
+This is a good place to apply the Rule of Three to satisfy readers, meaning three tries, events, or attempts and the ensuing results.

 5. Present the turning point